 - Constant Plumbing Issues

 Different pipes react differently to hard water.
 For example, copper and PVC pipes can withstand hard water better than steel pipes.
 But once limescale formations begin in your pipes, you will experience lower water pressure that will soon develop into a bigger problem, regardless of the water pipe you have.
 Unfortunately, your home appliances that require water to operate will also be affected.
-By having a water softener, you can increase the lifespan of your plumbing system and appliances, as well as reduce your house maintenance.
+By having a water softener, you can increase the lifespan of your plumbing system and appliances and reduce your house maintenance.

 - Sky-high Water Bills